LOUISVILLE, Ky. – Western Kentucky gave itself reason to hope in Friday night's 70-60 loss to No. 4 Louisville.

 The 12-0 start for Louisville is its best in 37 years and puts it one game off the school record set by three teams, most recently in 1974-75.
 The victory was Louisville's 20th straight at home.

-The Cardinals' performance Friday was markedly different than last year's effort.
+The Cardinals' performance Friday was markedly different from last year's effort.
 In their final game before Christmas.
 Louisville shot a season-high 64.6 percent from the field and throttled the Hilltoppers 114-82.

 Friday's game was played as the 10th annual Billy Minardi Classic, honoring Pitino's brother-in-law who died in the Sept.
 11 terrorist attack on the World Trade Center.